umamibeef/UBC-ELEC-542-Coursework/project/notes.md

       libdft.NUMINT_fill2c
     - a test function exists: test_eval_mat, found in test_numint.py and test_r_numint.py
     - BLAS and LAPACK libraries are required to build pyscf (sudo apt install libblas-dev liblapack-dev)
+    - OpenMP is used to parallelize the functions

 # Python venv setup
   * Create virtual environment